danklammer/tailwind-html-includes/README.md

 - Embedded Tailwind CSS in the `<head>`
 - HTML Includes with the ability to [pass parameters](https://github.com/entozoon/html-includes#use) + nesting
 - Dev Server with Watch suppport
-- Minify all the things (HTML/CSS/JS) on build
+- Minify all the things (HTML/CSS/JS) into one single HTML file on build

 ## NPM Scripts